Lazy88/hello-world/README.md

 Hello everybody!

-Layz here.
+Lazy here.
 Totaly new in this coding thing.
 Just starter learnig in FreeCodeCamp.
 Wish me luck:)